Random-projection ensemble classification: Introduction

 The remainder of the paper is organised as follows.
 Our methodology and general theory are developed in Sections~\ref{sec--RP} and~\ref{sec--ChooseRP}.
-Specific choices of base classifier are discussed in Section~\ref{sec--base}, while Section~\ref{sec--prac} is devoted to a consideration of the practical issues of the choice of voting threshold, projected dimension and the number of projections used.
+Specific choices of base classifier as well as a general sample splitting strategy are discussed in Section~\ref{sec--base}, while Section~\ref{sec--prac} is devoted to a consideration of the practical issues of computational complexity, choice of voting threshold, projected dimension and the number of projections used.
 In Section~\ref{sec--empirical} we present results from an extensive empirical analysis on both simulated and real data where we compare the performance of the random projection ensemble classifier with several popular techniques for high-dimensional classification.
-The outcomes are extremely encouraging, and suggest that the random projection ensemble classifier has excellent finite-sample performance in a variety of different high-dimensional classification settings.
+The outcomes are very encouraging, and suggest that the random projection ensemble classifier has excellent finite-sample performance in a variety of different high-dimensional classification settings.
 We conclude with a discussion of various extensions and open problems.
-All proofs are deferred to the Appendix.
+Proofs are given in the Appendix and the supplementary material \citet{CanningsSamworth:16}, which appears below the reference list.

 Finally in this section, we introduce the following general notation used throughout the paper.
 For a sufficiently smooth real-valued function $g$ defined on a neighbourhood of $t \in \mathbb{R}$, let $\dot{g}(t)$ and $\ddot{g}(t)$ denote its first and second derivatives at $t$, and let $\lfloor t \rfloor$ and $\llbracket t \rrbracket := t- \lfloor t \rfloor $ denote the integer and fractional part of $t$ respectively.